Undergraduate courses: Frequently asked questions

 |How was the University Clinical Aptitude Test (UCAT) minimum threshold determined?||

 We determine the UKCAT minimum threshold by considering the performance of test takers in previous years.
-Typically we set the minimum threshold at the 40th centile.
+Typically we set the minimum threshold at around the 40th centile.
 In 2016, the test was scored out of 2700.
-In 2017, the test is scored out of 3600.
-Therefore, we have determined our minimum thresholds by considering the 40th centile from 2018.
+We have determined our minimum thresholds by considering the 40th centile from 2018.
 In the event that the 40th centile in the 2019 UCAT is higher or lower than this we will not amend the minimum threshold.

 |What evidence will I have to supply if I take the UCATSEN, UCATSENSA OR UCATSEN50?||

-The UKCATSEN is an extended version of the UK Clinical Aptitude Test (UKCAT) for applicants who have special educational needs.
-If you sit the UKCATSEN you will be asked to provide us with evidence that you were eligible to sit this version of the test.
+The UKCATSEN,UKCATSENSA and UKCATSEN50 are extended versions of the UK Clinical Aptitude Test (UKCAT) for applicants who have special educational needs.
+If you sit the UKCATSEN, UKCATSENSA or UKCATSEN50 you will be asked to provide us with evidence that you were eligible to sit this version of the test.

 If you are currently in education, you will be asked to provide an official letter from your school, college or university stating that on the basis of a diagnosis from a qualified medical practitioner, educational psychologist or specialist teacher that you are currently entitled to additional time in public examinations (or that you have had additional time in public examinations in the last two years).

 If you are no longer in education you will be asked to provide a post-16 year's diagnosis or report from a qualified medical practitioner or educational psychologist that explicitly recommends additional time in public examinations.